wilsonzlin/minify-html/README.md

 - Minification is done in one pass with no backtracking or DOM/AST building.
 - No extra heap memory is allocated during processing, which increases performance.
 - Context-aware whitespace handling allows maximum minification while retaining desired spaces.
+- Well tested with a large test suite and extensive [fuzzing](./fuzz).

 ## Performance